20 Photography Angles To Unleash Your creativity

 This shot depicts what the subject is looking at at the time of the photograph.
 It is used to draw attention to certain aspects or behaviors.

 It is possible to put yourself in the shoes of the subject while using this sort of picture.
-Thus, their emotional attachment to the subject and setting are strengthened.
+Thus, their emotional attachment to the subject and setting is strengthened.

 9. Worm’s-Eye View Photography Angle